The role of black holes in the universe

 Types of black holes

 There are different types of black holes, each having unique characteristics that determine their impact on the universe.
-Stellar black holes, formed by the collapse of stars, and supermassive black holes, which are found at the center of galaxies, play very different roles in their environment.
+Stellar black holes, formed by the collapse of stars, and supermassive black holes, which are found at the centers of galaxies, play very different roles in their environment.

 Stellar black holes

-Stellar black holes typically range from a few to several tens of times the mass of the sun.
+Stellar black holes typically range from a few to several dozen times the mass of the sun.
 They influence their environment by absorbing surrounding matter, particularly through their powerful gravitational field.
 This phenomenon can trigger the formation of jets of matter and radiation, thus affecting the dynamics of surrounding stellar systems.

 Supermassive black holes